andrewhoulbrook/hibp-checker/README.md

 Read more [here](https://haveibeenpwned.com/API/v3#BreachModel) about HIBP email account breach model and searching the API.
 This script returns all verified and unverified breaches found in HIBP datasets for a given email address.

 Version 3 of the API now requires buying an [API Access Key](https://haveibeenpwned.com/API/Key) for searching email addresses.
-Searching password hashes don't require an Acesss Key.
+Searching Pwned Passwords doesn't require an Acesss Key.

 ## Using the Script